 Have you heard of battle of the bands?
 How about battle of the brands?

 It follows that companies want to live and thrive in that competitive atmosphere.
-Company branded apparel is one way to do it.
+Custom embroidered polo shirts are one way to do it.
 Here are three reasons why employees should be asked to wear company apparel with logos:

 - Logo apparel builds awareness of brand with customers.
 It makes sense if customers are surrounded by staff who are wearing a shirt with a logo, they will associate that brand with the store, the products, and satisfaction experienced in that store.